biromiro/feup-sgi-proj/tp3/user_manual.md

 These options can be toggled on or off in order to give your scene different lighting profiles according to your liking.

-#### Environment

-In this section, you may pick from among four environments corresponding to the four seasons - *Autumn*, *Winter*, *Spring* and *Summer*, changing the look of the game.

 #### Game

-After you choose your favourite environment, you may run the game with the *Start/Restart* button, as well as restart it, as the name implies.
+After choosing your favourite scene settings, you may run the game with the *Start/Restart* button, as well as restart it, as the name implies.
 If, at some point during the game, you wish to look back at all the awesome plays that were made throughout the match, you may press the *Watch Movie* button and do just that.

 ### Game Table